ethereum/remix-project/docs/file_explorer.md

 Publishes all files from the browser folder to a gist.
 Gist API has changed in 2018 and it unfortunately requires users to be authenticated to be able to publish a gist.

-Under https://github.com/settings/tokens select Generate new token.
+Click [this link](https://github.com/settings/tokens) to Github tokens setup  and select Generate new token.
 Then check only Create gists checkbox and generate a new token.

 Then paste it in Remix (right panel/Settings tab) and click Save.
 Now you should be able to use the feature.